 4The original has ‘Eumanzio’, but this is surely the figure meant: Eumenius, the Roman panegyrist born between 230 and 260 AD.
 The present reference is probably taken from Eumenius’ Pro restaurandis scholis, in which he lauds the Emperor Constantius I, otherwise known as Constantius Chlorus (250–306), father of Emperor Constantine.

 5A Latin term indicating a bundle of rods bound together with an axe, symbol of the authority invested in the civil magistrate.
 Evola uses the Italian fascio here, the term from which the name ‘Fascism’ arose in self-conscious reference to the Roman tradition.

-6Probable reference to two flights (1926 and 1928) over the North Pole in dirigibles conducted by General Umberto Nobile, with the Norge and the Italia respectively.
-The first was probably the first aircraft to reach the North Pole.
-The second ended in a Polar crash and an expensive rescue operation, from which misadventure General Nobile emerged with reputation unscathed, and body sporting only several broken bones.
+6Probable a reference to two flights (1926 and 1928) over the North Pole in dirigibles conducted by General Umberto Nobile, with the Norge and the Italia, respectively.
+The former was probably the first aircraft to reach the North Pole.
+The latter ended in a polar crash and an expensive rescue operation, a misadventure from which General Nobile emerged with reputation unscathed and body sporting only several broken bones.